 How do you protect yourself from an alligator attack in Florida?
-It’s a question most are wondering after the tragic attack of a toddler by an alligator at Disney World.
+It’s a question many are wondering after the tragic attack of a toddler by an alligator at Disney World.
 Are the waterways in Florida safe?
-What should Orlando and Florida area vacationers know?

 Alligators live in fresh and brackish (mix of salt water and fresh water) waters everywhere in Florida.
-EVERYWHERE.
-In all 67 counties.
-It does not matter if that water is in the great outdoors, a lake at a tourist attraction or resort, or if it’s the retention pond in your subdivision.
+It does not matter if that water is in the wilderness, a lake at a tourist attraction or resort, or the retention pond in your house’s subdivision.

 You should always assume that there are gators in any body of water in Florida.

 Floridians have 1 in 3.1 million chance to be seriously injured by an alligator attack, according to FWC.